XLSForm/xlsform.github.io/_sections/home-english.md

 ## Pre-loading CSV data

 Pre-loading data is done when one wants to reference pre-existing data in a survey form.
-You can be able to reference data in your survey form (the survey you are now authoring), from pre-existing data in a specific survey form or from any other source.
-For example, if you have pre-existing data from a household survey and you want to collect follow-up data about the household occupants.
+You can be able to reference data in your survey form (the form you are now authoring), from pre-existing data in a specific survey form, or any other source.
+A good example is if you have pre-existing data from a household survey, and you want to collect follow-up data about the household occupants.
 You can be able to reference the household survey data in your survey form.
 To reference pre-existing data in a survey form:

  * Upload one or more .csv files as support files when you upload your form definition (the same way you upload media support files as explained in the [Media](#media) section).
 The first row of each .csv file should be a header that includes short:
   * unique names for each column
   * subsequent rows which should contain the data itself

-Each csv file should contain at least one column that can be used to uniquely identify each row.
+EEach csv file should contain at least one column that can be used to uniquely identify each row.
 Such columns will be used, at survey time, to look up which row's data to pull into the survey.
-For the columns that will be used for looking up rows add **_key** to the end of the column name in the first row.
+For the columns that will be used for looking up rows, add **_key** to the end of the column name in the first row.
 Any columns with names ending in **_key** will be indexed for faster look-ups on your survey devices.
 See below an example of the columns on a .csv file:

 | name_key | name   |
 | -------- | ------ |